foundry-rs/foundry-toolchain/README.md

 ### Custom Cache Keys

-You can also set custom cache keys using the `cache-key` and `cache-restore-keys` inputs.
-This is useful if you want to customize how the cache may be shared between jobs.
-Note that cache-key must be unique for each run to successfully save without conflicts.
+You have the ability to define custom cache keys by utilizing the `cache-key` and `cache-restore-keys` inputs.
+This feature is particularly beneficial when you aim to tailor the cache-sharing strategy across multiple jobs.
+It is important to ensure that the `cache-key` is unique for each execution to prevent conflicts and guarantee successful cache saving.

-For example, to share the cache across two different jobs, you could do something like this:
+For instance, if you wish to utilize a shared cache between two distinct jobs, the following configuration can be
+applied:

 ```yml
 - name: Install Foundry